-We define Adjusted EBITDA, a non-GAAP financial metric, as total net (loss) income before interest income, net, other income, net provision for income taxes, depreciation and amortization and share-based compensation.
+We define Adjusted EBITDA as total net (loss) income before interest income, net, other income (expense), net, provision for income taxes, depreciation and amortization and share-based compensation.
 We consider Adjusted EBITDA to be an important metric to assess our operating performance and help us to manage our working capital needs.
 Utilizing Adjusted EBITDA, we can identify and evaluate trends in our business as well as provide investors with consistency and comparability to facilitate period-to-period comparisons of our business.
 We expect Adjusted EBITDA to fluctuate in absolute dollars and as a percentage of net revenue in the near term and increase in the long term as we scale our business and realize greater operating leverage.
-For the year ended December 31, 2021, our net (loss) income decreased 138% year-over-year, and Adjusted EBITDA decreased 23% year-over-year.
-While we believe that this non-GAAP financial metric is useful in evaluating our business, this information should be considered as supplemental in nature and is not meant as a substitute for the related financial information prepared in accordance with GAAP.